 Skip to main content

-A series is the fundamental unit of a Belief Index product — a themed basket of prediction market outcome tokens, each assigned a weight, tracked as a single investable entity.
-If index funds are baskets of stocks, a Belief Index series is a basket of event contracts.
+A series is the fundamental unit of a Belief Index – a themed basket of prediction market contracts, each assigned a weight, tracked and published as a single index.
+If equity indices are baskets of stocks, a Belief Index series is a basket of event contracts.

 What Is a Series?

-Think of a series as a focused, thematic index fund.
+Think of a series as a focused, thematic index.
 Just as the S&P 500 is a basket of 500 stocks representing U.S. large-cap equities, a Belief Index series is a basket of prediction markets representing a specific category of event risk.
+Each Belief Index series declares a Maturity Type at publication.
+Fixed series have a finite life set by their constituent markets and reach a terminal NAV when all markets settle.
+Perpetual series are open-ended and may evolve through formal reconstitution events.
+The classification is immutable once a series publishes.

 Series Examples

-Investors buy the theme, not individual contracts.
-A single series position provides diversified exposure to an entire category of event risk.
+The series measures the theme, not individual contracts.
+A single published level condenses an entire category of event risk into one diversified reading.

 Naming Conventions